hoanhan101/algorithms-playground/README.md

 language_algorithm/data structure
 ```

-For example: “swift_linked list” means that it’s linked list implemented in Swift.
+For example: *swift_linked list* means that it’s linked list implemented in Swift.

 # How to open/test files